Health Benefits Of Purple Yam You Must Know About

 A blogger shares her mom’s gluten- and dairy-free purple yam pancakes.
 The creative twist blends cultural influences, creating a comforting autumnal treat with a vibrant purple hue.
 She mentions, “Prague’s October skies have been grey lately, sprinkling us with rapid showers and the need to bundle up!
 Therefore, this autumnal change has made me yearn for some of the season’s comforting flavors.
 And that’s how I came up with a purple yam pancake with a fall twist (i).”

-Although purple yam has numerous benefits, one must also consider a few of their potential downsides.
+Although purple yam benefits health in many ways, one must also consider a few of their potential downsides.
 In most cases, excess consumption of this vegetable can trigger undesirable health effects.
 Learn more in the next section.

 Side Effects Of Purple Yam